Aetherinox/csf-firewall/docs/docs/install/dependencies.md

 ### Full Dependencies

-The following commands allow you to install the full list of dependencies for CSF which include packages for every feature shipped with CSF, including the statistics feature which is enabled in the `/etc/csf/csf.conf` with the setting `ST_ENABLE = "1"`.
+The following commands allow you to install the full list of dependencies for CSF.
+This includes all optional features such as the statistics module, and `sendmail`.

-This set of dependencies also includes `sendmail` to make use of CSF's mailing functionality.

 <br />